centroid457/base_aux/HELP_RULES.md

 and you should use it as template for creating your own class.

 2. SPECIFIC parent/statics
+   1. static - cant be switched into other BaseType
       - Enum_* - Enum
+   2. BaseType can be logically replaced in any type (so prefix need to be changed inconveniently!)
-   - Data_* - dataclasses/STRUCTURES separated from execution logic
+      - Data_* - dataclasses/STRUCTURES separated(!) from execution logic
+      - Nt_* - NamedTuple

 ********************************************************************************